1. What is SOTOGAB?

 that we can enjoy and rely on for academic, social, and musical support.
 We are dedicated to each other,

-music, and the motto “Pro Humanitate” like no one and nothing else.
+music, and the Wake Forest University motto, “Pro Humanitate”.
 This is why we all share and show “A

 Passion that Defies Explanation.”

-Tradition: Huddling around the BB&T Field’s Demon Deacon statue, hugging each other while singing our
+Tradition: Huddling around BB&T Field’s Demon Deacon statue, hugging each other while singing our

 Excellence: Come wind, rain, or sunshine, all of us in SOTOGAB consistently give our best effort to grow